 Every iPadOS and iOS device comes with Apple’s Files app pre-installed.
 Whenever you create or download a file on your iPhone or iPad, it’s saved to the Files app, whether it’s stored locally or in the cloud.
 What you may not know is that your Dropbox folders are automatically added to the Files app, so that you can access all of your files from one place.

-Having Dropbox in Files makes it easier than ever to keep your files on the cloud while still allowing quick and easy access.
+Having Dropbox in Files makes it easier than ever to keep your files in the cloud while still allowing quick and easy access.
 It’s also easy to move files from your device or from iCloud over to Dropbox through the Files app.

-Get Dropbox in Files app:
+Get Dropbox in the Files app:

 1. Download the Dropbox iOS app from the app store.

 2. The Files app will automatically create a Dropbox folder under “Locations.”